 Visa cancellation

-Ban on future visa applications
+Restrictions on future visa applications

 Employers may also face legal consequences if they knowingly allow international students to work beyond their legal limits.